equinix/terraform-provider-equinix/docs/resources/equinix_ecx_l2_connection.md

 notifications.
 * `purchase_order_number` - (Optional) Connection's purchase order number to reflect on the invoice
 * `port_uuid` - (Required when `device_uuid` or `service_token` are not set) Unique identifier of
-the Equinix port from which the connection would originate.
+the Equinix Fabric Port from which the connection would originate.
 * `device_uuid` - (Required when `port_uuid` or `service_token` are not set) Unique identifier of
 the Network Edge virtual device from which the connection would originate.
 * `device_interface_id` - (Optional) Applicable with `device_uuid`, identifier of network interface